pinout-xyz/Pinout.xyz/src/en-GB/overlay/iqaudio-pi-dac.md

 You can use GPIO25 to connect an IR sensor and GPIO23/24 for a rotary encoder.
 Both of these parts are optional, but are broken out on the Pi-DAC+ for convenient access.

-Note: pins marked as optional can be used for general purpose if those add-ons are not enabled by software.
+Note: pins reserved for the rotary encoder and IR sensor can be used for other purposes if those add-ons have not been fitted and enabled by software.